 Lecture Quizzes.
 Quizzes will be given between the exams to make sure everyone is keeping up with the material throughout the quarter.
-The quizzes are worth 30 points each, will take about 25 minutes, and will be given during the beginning of the lecture.
-The days of the quizzes are given on page 11 and reminders will be sent through email.
+The quizzes are worth 25 points each, will take about 20 minutes, and will be given during the in-person lab periods.
+The days of the quizzes are given on page 11 and reminders will be sent through CANVAS messaging.

 Lecture Exams.
-There will be three lecture exams throughout the quarter.
+There will be three lecture exams to test comprehension throughout the quarter.
 Exams will cover material from lectures, homework, and book chapters.
-If you are having difficulty completing the homework questions for that chapter, you are urged to get help before taking the test.
+If you have difficulty completing the homework questions for that chapter, I strongly suggest you get help before taking the test.
 Questions will range from easy to difficult and may require solving problems that have not been explicitly demonstrated before.
-I will post a study topic guide before each exam.
+I will post a study topic guide a week before the exam.

-Each exam is worth 100 points, and the dates are given in on page 10.
+Each exam is worth 100 points, and the dates are on page 11.
 No late or early exams will be administered.
-If you feel the grading of any exam is incorrect, please let me know and I will be happy to talk about talk with me.
+If you feel the grading of any exam is incorrect, please let me know, and I will be happy to talk about talk with me.
 I will release a key after the exam, and I am very open to hearing what you have to say about the grading, but you must do so within one week of the day the exam key is released.